 Furthermore, a phased creature takes only half damage from all damage sources.
-On any effect which normally inflicts half damage on a successful save, a phased creature takes only one quarter damage if they succeed on that save.
+On any effect which normally inflicts half damage on a successful save, a phased creature takes only ¼ (one quarter) damage if they succeed on that save.
 Note that this applies to any such attacks, spells, or effects, regardless of which saving throw (FORT, REFL, or WILL) they target.

-As with Incorporeal creatures, force effects, other incorporeal creatures, and ghost touch weapons deal full damage against a Phased creature, but only if they successfully hit.
+As with Incorporeal creatures, force effects, other incorporeal creatures, and ghost touch weapons are resolved normally against a Phased creature.

 An ethereal creature is out of the Material Plane they started from and are wholly within the Ethereal Plane.
 While within the ethereal plane, they do not interact with the true material plane: They are in a reflection of the material plane that may, or may not, correctly match "reality".